 - Inform the student of his/her rights and options including the options of filing charges through the student conduct system and Keene Police

 Information shared with Campus Safety is shared with others only on a need to know basis.
-A campus alert (without identifying the reporting student) may be issued in cases in which the incident presents a clear danger to the campus community.
+A campus alert (without identifying the reporting individual) may be issued in cases in which the incident presents a clear danger to the campus community.
 Any and all actions taken, including the possible release of a warning to the community, would be designed to protect the reporting individual’s identity.

 Investigations of reports